SentientTurtle/EVE-3rd-party-dev-tools/Assorted Documentation/drafts/wip-known issues.md

 # Known Issues

 ## Static Data Export
-* Various data bugs; The SDE is not regenerated after small bugfixes.
+* Various data bugs; The SDE is often released after major patches, but is not rebuilt after small bugfixes.
 #### Workaround:
 * Use ESI or community alternatives